_

 Sri Lakshmi Narasimhar has a separate sannidhi here.
 There is a popular belief that Sri Lakshmi Narasimha blesses those who perform Panaka Aaradhanam on Pradosham and/or Thirumanjanam on Swathi.

-The God of knowledge and Swamy Desika’s Upasana Devatha, Sri Lakshmi Hayagriva shares a shrine with our Acharya here.
+The God of knowledge and Swami Desika’s Upasana Devatha, Sri Lakshmi Hayagriva shares a shrine with our Acharya here.
 Devotees who worship Sri Lakshmi Hayagriva on Thursdays by adorning Him with cardamom garland would be blessed with exceptional knowledge.
 The "Hayagriva Aradhanam" festival celebrated in a grand manner on the seventh day of Desikan Uthsavam is very special.
 Devotees witnessing this uthsavam would be blessed both by the Acharyan and Sri Lakshmi Hayagriva simultaneously.

-Besides, Swamy Desikan has the grace of Sri Bashayakarar in this temple.
+Besides, Swami Desikan has the grace of Sri Bashayakarar in this temple.
 Sri Ramanuja has a separate sannidhi.
 Sri Bashyakarar uthsavam is celebrated annually for 10 days in the month of Chithirai, culminating in the Satrumurai on Thiruvaadhirai.

 Sri Sudharsanar or Sri Chakkarathazhwar, the premier weapon amongst the Panchayuthams of Sriman Narayana bestows his grace on devotees at this temple.
 As is customary, on the other side of Sri Sudharsanar is Yoga Narasimhar in the same Bimbam.